Media

 Stories about the stuff that shapes our world.

 SUBSTANCE is a podcast about the discoveries and innovations in chemistry and beyond helping us to develop sustainable solutions.
 Host Joe Hanson exchanges ideas with international guests and BASF experts and presents visionary projects and exciting innovations.
 Curious?
-Sign up for our newsletter and never miss and episode.
+Sign up for our newsletter and never miss an episode.

 You find the podcast on these channels:

-Latest Episode: Hydrogen
+Latest Episode: Plastics

 Listen now!